Friday, October 21, 2011

 Why I ditched Bluehost and went to Dreamhost

-The hosting itself was okay and earlier this year I even renewed my hosting with them for another three years, more out of laziness than anything else.
+Earlier this year I even renewed my hosting with them for another three years, more out of laziness than anything else.

 I got a free domain with the Bluehost hosting.
 I wasn't doing anything with it, it was just floating along above my other domains.
-At some point I noticed they had changed the Whois records on it from the information I had put, to something about Bluehost privacy service.
+At some point I noticed they had changed the Whois records on it from the sketchy yet true information I had put, to something about Bluehost privacy service.

 Thanks a BUNCH you buttheads.
 You changed what I had up there before, took it upon YOURSELF to privatize it without even asking me and now you put my PHYSICAL HOME ADDRESS on the INTERNET all this without my permission.
 I officially hate you and I'll be cancelling as soon as I can transfer all my stuff off.
 For pity's sake you could have at least WARNED ME!!!!!!!!
 That the "free privacy" you put on there without asking me was going to expire!
 You SUCK!